bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

     .. bokeh-plot:: docs/user_guide/examples/styling_math_text_latex_tick_labels.py
         :source-position: above

-LaTeX and div widgets
+LaTeX with div and paragraph widgets
-    To include LaTeX notation in the text of a :class:`div widget <bokeh.models.Div>`, use the standard
+    To include LaTeX notation in the text of a :class:`div widget <bokeh.models.Div>` or :class:`paragraph widget
-    `MathJax default delimiters`_ anywhere within your string.
-To enable LaTeX on div widgets, you need to set the Div object's ``enable_tex`` property to
-    true:
+    <bokeh.models.Paragraph>`, use the standard `MathJax default delimiters`_
+    anywhere within your string:

     .. bokeh-plot:: docs/user_guide/examples/styling_math_text_latex_div_widget.py
         :source-position: above

+    To disable LaTeX rendering for a div or paragraph widget, set the widget's ``disable_math`` property to True.

 You also have the option to use the `LaTeX extensions included in MathJax`_.
 For example, use the `color extension`_ to change the color of the rendered